LisaHJung/O4B/README.md

 ## Two project branches
 1. [`original-setup`](https://github.com/LisaHJung/O4B/tree/original-setup)
-- Instruments the Roll the Dice app and sends trace data to the OTel Collector.
+- Instruments the Roll the Dice app and sends the traces to the OTel Collector.
 - The Collector forwards the traces to Jaeger for storage and visualization.
 2. [`post-processing`](https://github.com/LisaHJung/O4B/tree/post-processing)
 - Uses the same setup as original-setup, but applies processors to traces.